-2012 June blog Geoffrey Cannon
+2012 June column Geoffrey Cannon

 Rio de Janeiro, Brazil.
 What an easy choice to make, as my hero for the month.
-This is Inês Rugani, mastermind of our World Nutrition Rio2012 congress, which has been anticipated on this website for two years now, and is celebrated on this month's home page.
-It is also appraised this month in the columns written by two leading congress participants, Reggie Annan, now back in Kumasi, Ghana, and Claudio Schuftan, now back in Ho Chi Minh City, Vietnam.
-So including me, the three commentators are from the three continents of the global South, and this begins to tell our tale, which for all of us is Rio2012: What next.
+This is Inês Rugani, mastermind of our World Nutrition Rio2012 congress, which has been anticipated for two years now.
+What next?
 The end of the conference is the beginning of a new world, for our profession and movement.
 That's the pledge.